Common Name(s): Mango, Hawaiian Mango

 Odor: No characteristic odor.

 Sustainability: This wood species is not listed in the CITES Appendices, but is reported by the IUCN as being data deficient.
-It was formerly listed on the Red List as vulnerable.
+This is due to the widespread cultivation of the tree, making it hard to distinguish the true extent of occurrence and area of occupancy of wild trees versus naturalized trees.

 Common Uses: Furniture, ukuleles, veneer, plywood, turned objects, and flooring.